All Episodes

 The FBI also knew that the Alpha Bank story, which claimed that a Trump server was communicating with the Russian bank, information that had been brought to them by Sussman, they knew at this time that was bogus.

-In short, the FBI knew that all the claims of Trump Russia collusion had proven to be fake.
+In short, the FBI knew that all the claims of Trump-Russia collusion had proven to be fake.

-But things took a very dramatic turn on March the fourth when Trump said on Twitter that he knew that Obama had wiretapped Trump Tower, a public claim of spying that set off alarm bells with both the FBI and the DOJ leadership.
+But things took a very dramatic turn on March the 4th when Trump said on Twitter that he knew that Obama had wiretapped Trump Tower, a public claim of spying that set off alarm bells with both the FBI and the DOJ leadership.

-Remember the media mob went insane over that.
+Remember, the media mob went insane over that.

 Turns out Donald Trump was more right than he knew.

-And Trump's tweet so alarmed these DOJ and FBI officials that the topic dominated a meeting two days later that included FBI deputy director Andrew McCabe, the guy that said no dossier, no FISA application approval.
+And Trump's tweet so alarmed these DOJ and FBI officials that the topic dominated a meeting two days later that included FBI Deputy Director Andrew McCabe, the guy that said no dossier, no FISA application approval.

 He said you needed the dirty dossier.